cs169/lamorinda-spirit-van/just_the_docs/docs/Advanced Tips/2.Advanced Date Navigation using the URL/Advanced Date Navigation using the URL.md

 ---
 layout: default
-title: 2.Advanced Date Navigation using the URL
+title: Advanced Date Navigation using the URL
-parent: Instruction for All Users
+parent: Advanced Tips
 permalink: /docs/For All Users/Advanced Date Navigation using the URL.html
 nav_order: 2
 ---